callmelazarus/leetcode-codewars-journey/README.md

 # Goal:

-MIN: 1 a day
+MIN: 1 a day // results in roughly 39 total by Jan 1, 2023
-Goal: 3 a day
+Goal: 3 a day // results in roughly 117 total by Jan 1, 2023

 Off on Sundays